zfields/roomba-cpp-sdk/README.txt

-This is a C++ wrapper for the iRobot Roomba 500 Series SDK.
+This is a C++ wrapper for the iRobot Roomba Open Interface.

 *NOTES
-- OICommand class is working - you can send commands to the Roomba
+- OpenInterface class is working - it generates well formed commands for the Roomba
 - OISensors class is under construction
 - No pull requests will be accepted until the deathstar is fully operational...